-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling / excavating the borings & test pits, performing Standard Penetration Tests, and obtaining Split Barrel samples and Test Pit samples.

-Twelve soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
-These borings were drilled to depths of 13 to 15 feet below the presently existing ground surface.
-Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
+Fifteen borings & test pits were drilled / excavated at the approximate locations shown on the Sample Location Plan, Plate 1, included in the Illustration section of this report.
+These borings & tests pits were drilled / excavated to depths of 5 to 15 feet below the presently existing ground surface.
+Boring & test pit locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.

-Drilling and Sampling
+Drilling / Excavating and Sampling

-Four soil borings were performed with a drilling rig equipped with a rotary head.
+The soil borings were performed with a drilling rig equipped with a rotary head.
 Conventional solid stem augers were used to advance the holes and samples of the subsurface materials were obtained using a Split Barrel sampler.
-The samples were identified according to boring number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.
+The test pits were performed with a back-hoe.
+Grab samples of the subsurface materials were obtained from the test pits.
+The samples were identified according to boring / test pit number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.